.png)

 "Life is not a series of gig lamps symmetrically arranged; but a luminous halo, a semi-transparent envelope surrounding us from the beginning of consciousness to the end.”

-This book is sponsored and created in partnership with The Sitting Room Library in Penngrove, California.
+This book is sponsored by and created in partnership with The Sitting Room Library in Penngrove, California.
 Home to the "Woolf Wall," extensive archives related to Woolf and other women writers, and thousands of books, The Sitting Room is dedicated to literature and art by women.
-The library and archive is open to all and fully searchable via the Sitting Room's online catalogue.